SAP-archive/teched2020-DT261/exercises/ex0/README.md

 3. Wait for the new dev space to start.
 Once it is in the state `RUNNING`, click the space name to launch the IDE.
 <br>![](/exercises/ex0/images/dev_space_running_state.png)

-4. Once the Business Application Studio has opened, click the link `Clone from Git` in the Welcome view, then paste the following git repository URL in the text field, and hit `ENTER` on your keyboard.
+4. Once the Business Application Studio has opened, make sure you are viewing the `Welcome` view.
+Close any other anouncements and popups.
+Click the link `Clone from Git` in the `Welcome` view, then paste the following git repository URL in the text field, and hit `ENTER` on your keyboard.
 ```
 https://github.com/SAP-samples/teched2020-DT261.git
 ```